caarlos0-graveyard/netlify-shortener-sh/README.md

 ## Usage

-Source the file and then just use it in your site page!
+Source the file and then just use it in your site source folder!

 ```sh
 $ short https://google.com